This article explains how to export a backup as a VMDK, and move it back to a permanent storage location within the VMware vSphere environment.

 If you DO NOT have access to the command line:

-The following method copies a VMDK with thick provisioning because of limitations to the VMWare GUI.
+The following method copies a VMDK with thick-provisioning due to limitations of the vSphere software.

 2. Repeat the previous step on the datastore you wish to use for the permanent location of the restored virtual machine.
 You will use this datastore as the "destination datastore" in the next steps.